Tencent/tdesign-common/docs/mobile/api_v2/collapse.en-US.md

 ---
 title: Collapse
-description: Collapse is used to group and hide complex areas.
-Collapse is often used to display order information.
+description: Collapse is used to group and hide complex areas, and is often used to display order information.
 spline: base
 isComponent: true
 toc: false